salesforce/logai/README.md

 **File Setting**.
 You can select the log type and log files to be processed.
 Now LogAI supports three public datasets: HDFS, BGL and HealthApp.
 For each log type we included several sample log data.
-After log file selected, you can choose the attributes you want to be inolved in log processing.
+After log file selected, you can choose the attributes you want to be involved in log processing.
 The selected attributes will be treated as structured log attributes.

-**Algortihm Setting**.
+**Algorithm Setting**.
 For different applications, the algorithms options may be different.
 For example, auto-log parsing algorithms are utilized for log summarization, but log clustering uses auto-parsing algorithms, vectorization algorithms, categorical encoding and clustering algorithms.
-You can select a algorithm and change the parameters in each algorithm section.
-After algortihm configuration, simply click "run" to run the application.
+You can select an algorithm and change the parameters in each algorithm section.
+After algorithm configuration, simply click "run" to run the application.

 #### Log Summarization